 Advertisements for events where smoking is permitted or encouraged are acceptable.
 For example a wine-tasting and cigar-smoking event would be acceptable.

-We try to assist readers who experience difficulties as a result of responding to advertisements in “FEi”.
+We try to assist readers who experience difficulties as a result of responding to advertisements in “Publisher”.
 All written complaints are referred to the advertisers involved.
 Should we refer complaints to an advertiser and that advertiser fails to correct the conditions that led to the complaints, or we are unable to come to a suitable resolution, we then may decide to decline further advertisements from that advertiser until this dispute is resolved.

 Diet Pills & Regimens